Liangliang-Shang/python/python-tutorial-1.md

 *Python has six built-in types of sequences: lists, tuples, strings, Unicode strings, buffer objects, xranges objects.*

 ## Sequences
+A sequence is a data structure in which the elements are numbered (starting with zero).
+Examples of sequence types are lists, strings, and tuples.
+Of these, lists are mutable, whereas tuples and strings are immutable.
 ```Python
 >>> edward = ['Edward Gumby', 42]
 >>> john   = ['John Smith', 50]